 The Faculty Assembly Secretary shall keep official minutes of the meetings of the Faculty Assembly and of the Executive Committee.
 A summary of these minutes will be posted on the website of the Faculty Assembly of the School of Medicine and distributed via email to all faculty.
 Minutes will include the number of members present at the meetings of the Faculty Assembly, and the numerical vote on all items of business brought to a vote and agenda items discussed.

 Article IX: AMENDMENTS

-Amendments will be passed by a two-thirds majority of a quorum of the full-time Faculty of the School of Medicine (i.e., the Faculty Assembly).
+Amendments will be passed by a two-thirds majority of a quorum of the Faculty of the School of Medicine (i.e., the Faculty Assembly).
 Such amendments become effective as of the beginning of the following academic year.